The definition of Arbitrage: "Arbitrage is the simultaneous purchase and sale of an asset to profit from a price difference".

 But if you don't withdraw your funds, how does it work?

 To do exchange arbitrage, you need to own the coins for which you would like to Arbitrage.
-For example, your base currency is USD, and you have seen that normally ADA, ATOM, and EOS are prone to offer arbitrage opportunities among certain exchanges.
+For example, your quote currency is USD, and you have seen that normally ADA, ATOM, and EOS are prone to offer arbitrage opportunities among certain exchanges.
 Then, you will need to have all these coins on two (or more) exchanges you want to do Arbitrage on.
 Now you are set and ready to start taking advantage of price inefficiencies.

 Let's analyze how this mechanism works.
 Let's imagine an arbitrage opportunity between USD (your base coin) and EOS (the coin offering the arbitrage opportunity):